TGOlson/tweetbeat-node/README.md

 STREAM=true node server.js
 ````

-Test connecting to the stream from the command line.
-This will default to subscribing to all topics.
+Navigate over to `localhost:8080`, open the console, and you should see tweet topics being logged.

+Subscribe to stream. [feature temporarily removed]
 ```
 curl localhost:8080/stream
 ````